shopware/docs/products/extensions/b2b-suite/guides/core/crud-service.md

 ```

 With a filled `CrudServiceRequest` you then call the actual action you want the service to perform.
 Keep in mind that there may be other parameters required.
-For example an `Identity` determining if the currently
-logged-in user may even access the requested data.
+For example, an `Identity` determines if the currently logged-in user may access the requested data.

 ```php
 <?php declare(strict_types=1);